Visiting Castillo San Felipe del Morro (Puerto Rico): Your Complete Guide

 How Long Do I Need in the Park?

 Castillo San Felipe del Morro is massive.
 There are 6 levels, tunnels, and endless rooms.
-You could easily spend 3+ hours here if you take your time to see the entire compound plus read the plaques to learn more about what you are viewing.
-I recommend to allot at least 1.5 hours - this is about how long it took me to get through a majority of the fort and take pictures to where I felt satisfied and fulfilled from my visit.
+You could easily spend 3+ hours here if you take your time to see the entire compound, plus read the plaques to learn more about what you are viewing.
+I recommend allotting at least 1.5 hours - this is about how long it took me to get through a majority of the fort and take pictures, to where I felt satisfied and fulfilled from my visit.

 How to Get to Castillo San Felipe del Morro